 Why Vitamin C is essential to the human body

-Vitamin C is a nutrient that isn’t just construed as influential for its role in the human body but also for the absorption of other vital nutrients that are essential for the body.
+Vitamin C ascorbic acid is one of the human race biggest secrets for it's detox powder to kill bugs,bacteria and disease.
 Healthy tendons, ligaments, and blood vessels are some of the works of vitamin C that exemplify the role of vitamin C as a backer involved in the absorption of calcium and several other amino acids.
 A long-term absence or scarcity of this essential nutrient in the body could make way for a condition called scurvy.
 In the worst of the scenarios, vitamin C deficiency could culminate in cancer.
 It is a sad state of affairs to resemble such facts with the inconvenience caused to the general public due to the lack of awareness.
 A prompt awareness in this regard can be kept up by keeping a track of the early signs and symptoms of vitamin C deficiency that would undoubtedly relieve the body of any severance that follows.

 Premature wrinkling of skin: Optimum levels of Vitamin C are important for the upkeep of your skin’s health.
 Excess exposure of the skin belonging to any part of the body to UV radiation could fence in harm into the various dermal layers of skin and that can be considered immense enough to be equalized with the harm caused by the free radicals.
 Even if a person isn’t getting exposed to UV radiation on a regular basis, a distinct change in the pattern of skin could catch a clear eye in the form of enormously thickened dermis.
 Some people might even notice a distinct form of bruise or bleeding point circumferencing the hair follicles.
 All this and much more oddly exhilarated changes with regards to the skin can be avoided by maintaining an adequate amount of collagen in subdermal layers.
 One can bid on vitamin C for synthesizing adequate amounts of collagen that are sizable enough for repairing any damage that might have been induced by either UV radiation or free radicals.
 So, depletion of collagen stores can be considered as the preliminary marker of vitamin C deficiency.